hdlugas/ekg_tda/README.md

-Here is a brief description of the code: ekg_sim.py is used to analyze simultated ECG signals ekg_real_data.py is used to analyze real ECG signals cycles.py contains functions intervals.py contains functions processing.py contains functions
+Here is a brief description of the code: ekg_sim.py is used to analyze simultated ECG signals

+ekg_real_data.py is used to analyze real ECG signals

+cycles.py contains functions to compute the centroid of boundary points of optimal cycles, compute the onset and offset of the intervals of interest, and draw optimal 1-cycles identified as P,Q,S, and T-waves

+intervals.py contains functions to measure intervals of interest

+processing.py contains functions to process an ECG signal prior to computing its persistent homology

 ![cycle_example](https://user-images.githubusercontent.com/73852653/147366648-d563e3a3-68db-4663-a7d3-add220ce05e1.png)